NET WORTH: $2.7 billion

 SOURCE OF WEALTH: GoDaddy

-FUNDING AREAS: Phoenix Community, Education, Medical, Poverty, Emergency Relief
+FUNDING AREAS: Phoenix Community, Education, Veterans, Medical, Poverty, Emergency Relief

 OVERVIEW: Through his company's charitable arm, GoDaddy Cares, Bob Parsons has donated millions of dollars to animal welfare and children's and women's charities.
 Parsons and his wife Renee also established the Bob and Renee Parsons Foundation in 2011, which has awarded over $133 million.